Cayman Togashi

+Cayman Graybill Togashi (富樫 敬真, Togashi Keiman) is a professional footballer who plays as a forward for Major League Soccer club Atlanta United FC.
+Born in the United States, he has represented Japan at youth level.

 Career

-Born by the union of a Japanese father and an American mother of Turkish origin, Togashi was partially raised in New York City before moving to Japan with his family at the age of 6.
-They settled in Yokohama.
+Togashi was born in New York City to a Japanese father and an American mother who was the daughter of Anabaptist missionaries in Japan.
+At the age of six, his family moved to Yokohama.
 From a young age, he was associated with the Yokohama F. Marinos, the biggest club in his hometown.
 He was first a Special Designated Player in 2015, then he signed a full professional contract for 2016.

+Togashi signed for Atlanta United FC of Major League Soccer on 8 January 2025 and is intended to serve as a backup in the position.